How to become a better photographer (5 myths stopping you)

 Because of the 1.5 crop factor of a crop sensor your images will be 1.5 times more zoomed in than with a full frame sensor.
 In other words, if you shoot at 50mm on a full frame camera, your image will be at 50mm, but using the same lens at 50mm on a crop sensor camera will be like shooting at 75mm on a full frame camera.

-The full frame sensor will give you better image quality, however, because it captures more detail.
-So you will have a larger dynamic range, better low light performance, better sharpness and better colors.
+The full frame sensor gives you better image quality, however, because it captures more detail.
+You have:

 This myth has come about, because of the way camera manufacturers have marketed their products.